tlabna/react-weather-app/README.md

 	7. Third question, type **dist** as your public directory to use (the production code)
 	8. Forth question, type **Y** for firebase to configure project as a single page application
 	9. Fifth questions, type **N** to not overwrite dist/index.html
-	10. Firebase should now be initialized, to deploy project to Firebase, in your terminal type ``` npm run deploy ``` -->
+	10. Firebase should now be initialized, to deploy project to Firebase, in your terminal type ``` npm run firebase-deploy ```